aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

        err = synchSem.ResetWait(TTInfiniteWait);
        ...

-Asynchronous brokers are expected to provide unblocking data (i.e. as soon as the broker asks for it), which is typically made available by another thread.
+Asynchronous brokers are expected to provide unblocking data (i.e. as soon as the broker asks for it).
+This data is typically made available by another thread.

 .. warning::